GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/POSTINSTALL.md

 If you’d like to keep a subscribed listener for real-time updates and propagate the latest query results to the frontend, here’s a simple way to do that.

 First you will need to identify the transfer config that was created.
-That can be done either by manually visiting Pantheon and identifying the relevant transfer config, or by running a query like this on Firestore:
+That can be done either by manually visiting Google Cloud Console and identifying the relevant transfer config, or by running a query like this on Firestore:

 ```javascript
 const q = db.collection(config.firestoreCollection).where("extInstanceId", "==", <MY_INSTANCE_ID>);